 Think of the complete opposite of New York City and you get Byron Bay.
 This is the chillest beach town on the planet.
 It’s full of hippie feel good vibes and everyone is fully just enjoying themselves.
 There’s so many backpackers and vacationers, but it’s still so chill.

 Of course there’s a beautiful main beach and in typical Aussie fashion you have the option of laying out in grass or sand.
-If you want to be active there are so many different activities you can do at the beach including kayaking with dolphins, kite surfing, or take surf lessons.
+If you want to be active there are so many different activities you can do at the beach including kayaking with dolphins and sometimes whales, kite surfing, or taking surf lessons.
 There are actually different sections of the beaches so feel free to venture either to the left or right beyond the main beach area, especially if it’s crowded.
 If you are looking at the ocean and go left that is the dog beach area.
 Walking to the right leads you to a popular surf spot and if you keep going through a little park (towards the lighthouse) you’ll get to Wategos Beach.
 This was by far my favorite spot in Byron.

 Speaking of walking… Going to the Byron Bay lighthouse is a must.
 I did the walk four times on this trip so I pretty much consider myself an expert at this point.
 The walk is mostly uphill and can be a little challenging.
 Avoid going during the afternoon when it’s too hot.
 If you’re doing it once, then I would recommend going for sunset.
+Many people also will go for sunrise, but I couldn’t get myself to do that.
+Sunset was a good compromise for me.

 There are so many cute shops in the main part of town.
 Strolling and browsing around them can take all day.
 A few of the Aussie chains can also be found here, but it’s mostly boutiquey unique shops to Byron.
 One of my favorite brand’s only physical store is located in Byron – Arnhem Clothing.
 I also found amazing sandals at Tsonga.
 There are also other local brands that would make great gifts like Byron Bay Cookie Company or Byron Bay Candles.